President Luster announces her retirement

 One of her favorite parts of her job is definitely the first week of school, “there is something so joyful and promising about thousands of students deciding that that is how they are going to change their lives,” she said.
 School and education has a special meaning to Luster, not only because she enjoyed attending school, but because it is that promise of education and that commitment one makes to better their lives.

 Luster is part of a statewide initiative around food and housing, diversity, equity, and inclusion.
-Currently, she is part of Gov. Gavin Newson’s task force to address basic needs of higher education students.
-She will continue to teach at San Diego State University in the doctoral program and will probably consult in the system.
+Currently, she is part of Gov. Gavin Newsom’s task force to address basic needs of higher education students.
+She will continue to teach at San Diego State University in the doctoral program.
 She also has an equity chat along with the president of Compton College on Twitter where they “interview people who are out in the world doing work around diversity, basic needs, equity, and inclusion.”
 You can find this on Twitter by looking up #equitychat.

 “It’s more of retiring as the president in terms of, I feel as if in the last 11 years, I have done what I could to bring value-add to Mesa and I think that it is time for the next person to come along and take that on and take Mesa where it wants to go next.
 I will still be around, I am still going to go to athletic events.
 Retiring is not about me, it is about the legacy that you leave as people celebrate your successes… the retirement is a point in time, and I am going to spend this year actively making sure the college is in the best shape that when the next leader comes, they can lead the way where they want to lead,” she says.